julienXX/julienxx.github.com/_posts/2015-07-13-contracts-with-ruby.md

 ## Advanced Types Contracts

-We can use contracts with advanced Types like lists:
+We can use contracts with advanced types like lists:

 ```ruby
 Contract ArrayOf[Num] => Num